Updated May 20, 2023

 - condition_expression: Specify the condition expression for filtering records for the final result set.

-Here are a few examples to illustrate the use of SELECT command.
+Here are a few examples to illustrate the use of the SELECT command.

 The query returns the following output.